mynkpl1998/mynkpl1998.github.io/_posts/2020-06-27-disecting-policy-gradients.md

 For these methods, the policy $$ \pi $$, is a function that maps the state $$ s $$, to an action $$ a $$, $$ \pi = f : S \rightarrow A(s) $$.
 The policy can be represented using a linear or non-linear family of functions (such as deep neural networks) parameterized by weights $$ \theta $$, $$ a = \pi_{\theta}(s) $$.

 In practice, the actions seen by the agent during learning are highly influenced by the initialization of the parameters of the policy.
-To encourage exploration, a stochastic mapping or a distribution over actions is preferred instead of a deteministic mapping.
+To encourage exploration, a stochastic mapping or a distribution over actions is preferred instead of a deterministic mapping.
 Sampling actions from this distibution allows for some randomness and thus helps the agent to explore during learning without going off-policy.
 Therefore, it is common to learn a parameterized distribution (pdf/pmf) over actions, conditioned on the state for such methods, $$ \pi_{\theta}(a \vert s) $$.

-> NOTE: The policy mapping could be any function as long as it is differentiable w.r.t to parameters $$ \theta $$ and $$ \nabla_{\theta} \pi_{\theta}(a \vert s) $$ always exists and is finite $$ \forall s \in S, a \in A(s) $$.
+> NOTE: The policy mapping could be any function as long as it is differentiable w.r.t to parameters $$ \theta $$ and $$ \nabla_{\theta} \pi_{\theta}(a \vert s) $$ always exists and is finite, $$ \forall s \in S, a \in A(s) $$.

 The goal of these methods is to learn the parameters for the policy that maximizes the expected return of the trajectories, $$ J(\pi_{\theta}) = \mathbb{E}[ R(\tau) ] $$, where $$ R(\tau) $$ corresponds to the *undiscounted sum of rewards* of the trajectory $$ \tau $$.
 The trajectory $$ \tau $$, corresponds to the sequence of states and actions $$ (s_{0}, a_{0}, s_{1}, a_{1}, ..., a_{T-1}, s_{T}), $$ which agent experiences.
 The expectation is over the initial state-distribution, $$ s_{0} \sim \mu(s) $$, environment dynamics, $$ \bar{s} \sim P(s_{t+1} \vert s_{t}, a_{t}) $$ and actions sampled using policy, $$ a \sim \pi_{\theta}(a_{t} \vert s_{t}) $$.